Here is a preview of my novel, Tears of Clowns.

 “Hey I’m just trying to help your sorry ass.”

 “Don’t worry about me.
-Worry about that bitch in your bed.
-Go back to your room, fuck her, and leave me the hell alone!”
-Sergio sat on the edge of his bed, rubbing his temples.
+Worry about yourself.
+In fact, don’t you have that bitch in your bed still?
+I say go back to your room, fuck her, and leave me the hell alone!”

 “How can I?
 All your moaning and screaming shriveled my shit up!
 Hell, she’s probably gone by now, and I don’t blame her!”
 Rico laughed, not sounding put out one bit.

 “Well, it won’t be the first time a woman runs from you as fast as she can,” Sergio noted with a small semblance of humor.

 “I could say the same about the women in your life asshole,” Rico quipped.